sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

 - Test the extension: first, use the first operation "Check connection and get info ...", fill your tenant and port information and run the pipeline

+- All outputs from the different extension tasks are stored in a response variable To access it, give a name to the task you want to use response from, then use variable `$(<myTaskName>.response)`

+example:
+`- task: CmdLine@2
+  displayName: 'Display export result'
+  inputs:
+    script: echo $(response)
+`

+Refer to https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch if you want to use it in multi-jobs pipeline.

 ## Define as Decorator

 - Decorator for all pipelines